James Herman Reese

-Reese went to the LA Angels to come full-circle in 1933.
+In 1933, Reese returned to the LA Angels, to come full-circle.
 He hit .330, .311, .297 and .270 in four years with LA, then .314 and .232 in two years for the San Diego Padres.
 He played for two Western International League teams in 1939 but hit just .179 in limited time and finished up with scant time in Los Angeles in 1940.
 In 2003 he was elected to the Pacific Coast League Hall of Fame.
 He set PCL fielding records with 9,890 total chances for his career and 1,294 in one season.
 One publication named him the second baseman on the all-time PCL team, largely because of his fielding prowess.
 He was compared to Hall of Famer Eddie Collins in terms of fielding ability.

 After retiring, Reese was a coach for the PCL Angels from 1940 to 1942.
 He managed an Army service team at Camp Campbell in Kentucky in 1942.
 He was a scout for the Boston Braves in 1945-1946.

-Reese began a long association with the San Diego Padres in 1948.
-He was a coach from 1948 to 1960, replacing George Metkovich as manager on July 23rd.
+Reese began a long association with the PCL Padres in 1948.
+He was a coach from 1948 to 1960, replacing George “Catfish” Metkovich as manager on July 23rd, 1960.
 He remained as manager until resigning on July 6th of the next year.
 He was a coach for the Hawaii Islanders in 1963-1964, the Seattle Angels in 1965-1968, and Hawaii again in 1969.
 He coached for the Portland Beavers in 1970 and scouted for the Montreal Expos in 1971-1972.

 Reese then was a conditioning coach with the California Angels from 1973 until his death.
 Reese was most famed for his skill as a fungo batter, known for hitting a flagpole on the first try and playing golf with a fungo bat and putter.
 He was good enough that he could pitch batting practice with the bat, but he mainly used it to sharpen his players' reflexes, hitting ground balls at the edge of their range.
 He was the third person to have his number, 50, retired by the Angels, following Nolan Ryan and Rod Carew.
 Ryan had named one of his sons Reese in Jimmie's honor.
 In 1992, he was honorary captain of the American League All-Star team.
 After Jimmie died, his locker at Anaheim Stadium was encased in Plexiglas.

 But above all, Reese was a walking encyclopedia of the game.
-His baseball life spanned almost a half century; he had witnessed Swede Risberg of the infamous Chicago "Black Sox" play before he was a major leaguer, and he coached stars like Jim Edmonds or Tim Salmon who played into the 21st century, and he remembered all of the thousands of players he had faced, coached or watched over the years.
-A gregarious man beloved by kids, he was universally remembered as one of the kindest and most generous human beings anyone had ever met.
+His baseball life spanned almost a half century; he had witnessed Swede Risberg of the infamous Chicago "Black Sox" play before he was a major leaguer, and he coached stars like Jim Edmonds and Tim Salmon who played into the 21st century.
+Remarkably, he remembered all of the thousands of players he had faced, coached, or watched over the years.
+A gregarious man, beloved by kids, he was universally remembered as one of the kindest and most generous human beings anyone had ever met.